kristinemlarson/gnssIR_python/README.md

 As an example, I'm providing an snr98 file for smm3 on doy 253 and year 2018.
 Only one arc of satellite 1 is stored here, so as to reduce the size of the file.

-There is also the ability to look at a single satellite.
+There is also the ability to look at the results for a single satellite.
 Type gnssIR_lomb.py to see options.